appcelerator/amplify-tooling/packages/amplify-sdk/README.md

-# AMPLIFY SDK
+# Amplify SDK

-The AMPLIFY SDK for Node.js is a set of APIs for authenticating, switching selected organization, creating MBS apps and users, and Titanium SDK support.
+The Amplify SDK for Node.js is a set of APIs for authenticating, switching selected organization, creating MBS apps and users, and Titanium SDK support.

 ## Installation